Kode-n-Rolla/hacking_time/README.md

   - commands, for example command to connect to Windows or command, which download file from attacker machine to Windows victim through shell
   - some kind of payloads
   - helpful sites
+  - resume info about my Stars on the gibhub, where real professionals do show their work